 - Remote management and device detection

-If you’re not using end-user security, you can easily suffer a breach through an unprotected employee device that gets infected with malware and then spreads that infection throughout the company network.
+If you’re not using end-user security, you could suffer a breach through an unprotected employee device that gets infected with malware and then spreads that infection throughout the company network.

 Another important piece of end-user security, beyond device protection, is employee security awareness training.
-Employees need to be trained regularly on how to detect phishing emails, password security, how to handle sensitive data, and other important cyber hygiene basics.
+Employees must be trained regularly on how to detect phishing emails, password security, handling sensitive data, and other important cyber hygiene basics.

-Operational security involves taking a step back and looking at your entire security strategy as a whole.
-It’s ensuring that all security tactics are working in unison throughout your operations and that none are in conflict with one another.
+Operational security involves taking a step back and looking at your entire security strategy as a whole to ensure that all security tactics are working in unison throughout your operations, and that none are in conflict with one another.

 When providing operational security consultations, MSPs will try to think like an attacker.
 They’ll probe all the different areas of your technology environment to see where a potential breach could occur.

-Operational security is the umbrella that encompasses all your IT security processes.
-It ensures that the operation as a whole is not only securing all areas of a potential breach but also regularly updating its security strategies to keep up with the latest threats and security advances.
+Operational security is the umbrella that encompasses all of your IT security processes.
+It guarantees that the operation as a whole is not only securing all areas of a potential breach, but also regularly updating its security strategies to keep up with the latest threats and security advances.

 Don’t be in the dark about your cybersecurity risk.
-Dynamix Solutions can provide a cybersecurity assessment for your Toronto or Calgary business to review any areas of risk and the solutions to address them.
+Dynamix Solutions can provide a cybersecurity assessment for your Toronto or Calgary business to review any potential areas of risk, and the solutions to address them.